-Meanwhile, since March 1 police have charged 306 drivers and impounded their vehicles for stunt driving or excessive speeding, according to York Regional Police, but young drivers aren’t the only age demographic responsible for the surge in stunt driving.
-And, if you’re convicted of this type of offence, you may have a lot more to worry about than an increase in your car insurance premium.
+Last year, the Ontario Provincial Police (OPP) reported 420 charges, out of which 105 were for speeding and 20 charges for stunt driving.
+Young drivers aren’t the only age demographic responsible for the surge in stunt driving, if you’re convicted of this type of offence, you will have a lot more to worry about than an increase in your car insurance premium.

 Driving more than 50 kilometres per hour over the posted limit is most commonly known as stunt driving.
 But according to section 172 (1) of Ontario’s Highway Traffic Act, stunt driving can involve more than driving at an excessive speed.

 Driving too close to another vehicle, not allowing another driver to pass in front of the lane you’re in, or cutting off other drivers can earn you a charge for stunt driving.
 So too can doing doughnuts in a vehicle, popping a wheelie, or allowing someone to ride in the trunk of your car while driving.

 Alberta’s Traffic Safety Act, section 115 (e) states that the driver of a vehicle is driving carelessly if that driver “performs or engages in any stunt or other activity that is likely to distract, startle, or interfere with users of the highway.”
 In other words, even reckless actions like distracting other drivers may be enough to count as stunt driving.

 What are the penalties for stunt driving?

 In Ontario, here’s what can happen if an officer charges you with stunt driving:

 - Your driver’s licence is automatically suspended for 30 days.

 - You will have to complete a mandatory driver improvement course, or risk losing your licence.

 - You will face a fine of anywhere between $2,000 to $10,000.